Interviews with children.

 • Once you've saved your file for laser cutting (ai or DXF file) or 3D printing (stl file), "Request an Appointment" to submit your file and specifications for digital fabrication and the staff will do the work for you, preparing the fabricated pieces you requested.
 Make sure to complete the online appointment form carefully with precise specifications.
 Provide the staff with laser-cutting sheet sheet materials to laser cut ahead of your request.
 3D printing filament is provided free of charge.

-• Work with the D2FS staff (ched2fs@cornell.edu) - they are here to help you!
+Work with the D2FS staff (ched2fs@cornell.edu) - they are here to help you!

 I x D A , S I G C H I , & D R N

 The IxDA (Interaction Design Association) lists on its webpages hundreds of internships and jobs related to the skills and knowledge covered in this course.
 Students are encouraged to join (at no charge) email postings (listservs) for ACM SIGCHI ANNOUNCEMENTS and DESIGN RESEARCH NEWS (both of these for design opportunities) and also ACM SIGCHI JOBS (in design).
 Students are also encouraged to become a student member of SIGCHI which brings you a 1-year subscription to interactions magazine [print] and discounts on ACM conferences.
 Directions for joining all these.
-Finally, Zintern.io is a site that reportedly helps students in design, information science, and engineering find jobs in the tech area.
+Finally, Zintern.co is a site that reportedly helps students in design, information science, and engineering find jobs in the tech area.

 REV Start-Up Accelerator, Ithaca